Nouran-Alaa/EnergiFit/README.md

 # 🏋️‍♀️ Fitness Tracking Application

-Welcome to the **Fitness Tracking Application**!
-This app helps users log workouts, monitor progress, and set fitness goals.
+Welcome to the **EnergiFit**!
+A Fitness Tracking Application that helps users log workouts, monitor progress, and set fitness goals.
 With sleek styling, dynamic routing, and data persistence, it's the perfect tool to stay on track with your fitness journey.

 ## ✨ Features